 How to stop anxiety attack symptoms

-I am a life-long sufferer of panic and anxiety and an effective part of my therapy is to help others . . . so here goes: Let’s look at the causes of these feelings then look at some of the things you can do about it.
+I am a life-long sufferer of panic and anxiety attack and an effective part of my recovery is to help others . . . so here goes: Let’s look at the symptoms and causes of these feelings then look at some of the things you can do about it.

 Feeling anxious at this very moment?
 Here’s something you can do right now:

-You can stop feeling anxious in about 19 seconds – nothing to study – nothing to buy, just something I want to share with you.
+You can stop feeling anxious right away – nothing to study – nothing to buy, just something I want to share with you.
 It’s easy and it works pretty fast for me.
 You can read through the material on this site about how it works and why it is good for you, or just go straight to the free instructions.

 So, how do you stop the symptoms?